ddttom/doc2web/docs/user-manual.md

 NODE_OPTIONS=--max-old-space-size=4096 node doc2web.js large-document.docx
 ```

-#### TOC and List Structure Issues

-If you notice problems with Table of Contents formatting or hierarchical list structures:

-1. Ensure you're using the latest version (v1.2.0 or later)
-2. Check that the original document has a properly formatted TOC
-3. For complex lists, make sure the document uses Word's built-in list formatting rather than manual numbering
-4. Verify that the document's TOC was generated using Word's automatic TOC feature
-5. Check that leader lines and page numbers are properly formatted in the original document

-#### Numbering Format Issues

-If you encounter issues with complex numbering formats:

-1. Ensure you're using v1.2.0 or later, which includes comprehensive DOCX introspection
-2. Verify that the document uses Word's built-in numbering features rather than manual numbering
-3. Check that the document doesn't contain corrupted numbering definitions
-4. For documents with extremely complex numbering, try simplifying the structure in Word before conversion

 ### Error Messages

 - **"Error: File not found"**: Check the file path and ensure the file exists.